core-wg/resource-directory/draft-ietf-core-resource-directory.md

         <t>o Added a terminology section.</t>
         <t>o Changed the inclusing of an Etag in registration or update to a MAY.</t>
 		<t>o Added the concept of an RD domain and a registration parameter for it. </t>
-		<t>o Recommended the Location returned from a registration to be stable, allowing for end-point and domain information to be changed during updates. </t>
+		<t>o Recommended the Location returned from a registration to be stable, allowing for endpoint and domain information to be changed during updates. </t>
-		<t>o Changed the lookup interface to accept end-point and domain as query string parameters to control the scope of a lookup.</t>
+		<t>o Changed the lookup interface to accept endpoint and domain as query string parameters to control the scope of a lookup.</t>
       </list>
     </t>